-- Foundation Professor of Life Sciences, and Founding Director (2014-2019), The Center for Evolution and Medicine, Arizona State University
+Research Professor of Life Sciences, and Founding Director (2014-2019), The Center for Evolution and Medicine, Arizona State University

 Professor Emeritus, Departments of Psychiatry and Psychology, and Institute for Social Research, The University of Michigan

 Founding President: The International Society for Evolution, Medicine, and Public Health

 This is a wise, accessible, highly readable exploration of an issue that goes to the heart of human existence. —Robert Sapolsky

 A bold book that would have made Darwin proud.
 Cutting-edge and compassionate at the same time —Lee Dugatkin

 It is no exaggeration to say that he opens the door to a new paradigm in thinking about human beings and their conflicted lives. —Michael Ruse

 A provocative book full of intriguing explanations about human nature in all its strengths and weaknesses. —Carl Zimmer

-- I do fully expect that someday nearly all psychiatry will be identiﬁed as evolutionary psychiatry.
+Someday nearly all psychiatry will be identiﬁed as evolutionary psychiatry.
 If so, Randolph Nesse’s book should be seen as the ﬁeld’s founding document. — David Barash in The Wall Street Journal